hopechong/alluxio/docs/en/overview/Use-Cases.md

 Leading companies around the world run Alluxio in production to extract value from their data.
 Some of them are listed in our [Powered-By](https://www.alluxio.io/powered-by-alluxio) page.
-In this section, we introduce some of the most common Alluxio use cases.
+In this section, let's introduce some of the most common Alluxio use cases.

 ## Object Storage Data Acceleration